 No other items will be permitted at your desk in the examination room.
-This includes dictionaries, cell phones, PDA's, CD players, iPod's, etc. These rules will be strictly enforced as it is my responsibility to do everything possible to prevent cheating on examinations.
+This includes dictionaries, cell phones, PDA's, CD players, iPod's, etc. Having an electronic device on your person during an exam is considered an academic offence, whether you use it or not, and that can result in a grade of 0 on the assessment in question.
+These rules will be strictly enforced as it is my responsibility to do everything possible to prevent cheating on examinations.